HowveYoobin/Big_Data_Design/Team_project/README.md

 ---
 # Summarized Process
-* This is a simple description of the project.
-If you want more detailed and formal description of process,
+* **This is a simple description of the project.
+If you want more detailed and formal description of process**,
   *  View project proposal from [here](https://github.com/HowveYoobin/Big_Data_Design/blob/main/Proposal/vertiport_final_proposal.pdf)
   *  View project final presentation(.pdf) [here](https://github.com/HowveYoobin/Big_Data_Design/blob/main/Team_project/Final_presentation.pdf)

 ### 1. Background Research
 ### 2. Scoped down the project topic and collected related data.
+* Administrative area of South Korea is available at [GIS Developer](http://www.gisdeveloper.co.kr/?p=2332)
+* Restricted-, limited-, and dangered flight areas are available at [Vworld](https://www.vworld.kr/v4po_main.do)
+* CJ Hwaseong Delivery Data (for demand prediction) - This data is not opened for public
+* Warehouse location data is available at [National Logistics Information Center](https://www.nlic.go.kr/nlic/front.action)
 ### 3. Mapped prohibited-, restricted-, and dangered- flight areas on the map of Gyeongsangbuk-do(w.o.
 Ulleung-do) and Daegu with Vworld API.
 <figure>
     <img src="./figures/no_ulleung_label.png" alt="No-flight zones"/>